metrorailings/OwlBlog/content/posts/week-12-circa-picks.md

 #### _History_

 The Titans and Patriots were contending against one another in the wild-card round of the postseason two years ago.
-Tennessee was able to triumph thanks to a ground game headlined by Derrick Henry as well as the Patriot offense stalling on way too many drives.
+Tennessee was able to triumph thanks to a ground game headlined by Derrick Henry as well as the Patriot offense stalling way too much.

 The biggest change this year comes with New England featuring a rookie quarterback joined by an assortment of weapons at his disposal.
 Stalling is very unlikely to be a defining theme for the Patriots this week.